lalamove/blitzkrieg/README.md

 Blitskrige
 ==========
-Blitskrige is a refactoring of [Dave Cheney](https://github.com/dave)'s work on [Blast](https://github.com/dave/blast/).
+Blitskrige is a refactoring of [Dave Cheney](https://github.com/dave)'s work on [blast](https://github.com/dave/blast/).

-It exists to provide a solid foundation for building load testers with custom logic and processing yet with the statistical foundation able to provide extensive details on the performance of a giving target.
+Blitskrige builds solid foundation for building custom load testers with custom logic and behaviour yet with the statistical foundation provided in [blast](https://github.com/dave/blast/), for extensive details on the performance of a API target.

- * Blast makes API requests at a fixed rate.
+ * Blitskrige makes API requests at a fixed rate.
  * The number of concurrent workers is configurable.
- * Blast is protocol agnostic, and adding a new worker type is trivial.
+ * The worker API allows custom protocols or logic for how a target get's tested
- * For load testing: random data can be added to API requests.
+ * Blitskrige builds a solid foundation for custom load testers.

  ## From source
  ```
- go get -u github.com/dave/blast
+ go get -u github.com/gokit/blitskrige
  ```

  Status
  ======

- Blast prints a summary every ten seconds.
-While blast is running, you can hit enter for an updated summary, or enter a number to change the sending rate.
+ Blitskrige prints a summary every ten seconds.
+While Blitskrige is running, you can hit enter for an updated summary, or enter a number to change the sending rate.
 Each time you change the rate a new column of metrics is created.
 If the worker returns a field named `status` in it's response, the values are summarised as rows.